Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/combining-typescript-utility-types.md

 But, in some cases, this is not exactly what we wanted, as we don't want the first and last name to be optional.
 We could, of course, include them in the `required` statement, but that would defeat the purpose.

-In that case we can write the following type:
+In that case, we can write the following type:

 ```js
 type LoggedUser = Required<Pick<User, 'id'>> & Omit<User, 'id'>;